 Your lovely founding editors:

 Aleyna Rentz is an MFA candidate at Johns Hopkins who can often be found reading, playing piano, or wistfully sending short stories to The New Yorker slush pile.
-Her creative nonfiction and fiction (which you can find here) have recently appeared in Hobart, The Collapsar, Jellyfish Review, Foliate Oak Literary, and Deep South Magazine.
+She recently won third place in Glimmer Train‘s January/February New Writers contest.
+Her creative nonfiction and fiction (which you can find here) have recently appeared in Hobart, The Collapsar, Fifth Wednesday, Wigleaf, and Deep South Magazine.
 She tweets at @aleyna_rentz.

 Ben Baker is a student and a writer who is also internet-famous for doing such amazing feats as writing Mario sprite comics in 2006, being an admin on a bad Homestuck blog in 2012, and making a Google+ account whenever Google forced everyone to get those.
 This mysterious and beautiful person also has their own story website, Home Clipart Animal Deer.

 Kristen Flippo is a person of many talents: she writes magical realism, reads anything that she can get her hands on, is an amazing knitter, and believes in mermaids.
 A recent graduate of Georgia Southern University, she previously worked as a Student Editor for Fledge: A Journal of Outstanding First-Year Writing, and is currently a reader for Blotterature.

 Devan Pride is a self-proclaimed weirdo, spending a majority of her time in ludicrous daydreams and apologizing to inanimate objects upon bumping into them.
 Having spent a plethora of her younger years on the seedy, disreputable side of the internet, she credits a minute part of her writing skills to websites now deemed unmentionable.
 When she’s not banging out story ideas onto the backsides of already used paper, she can be found playing video games or complaining about life via Twitter at @devvydarling.